-Under the Federal Claims Act, a contractor has the choice to challenge a contracting officer's final decision in the United States Court of Federal Claims (USCFC) or before a board of contract appeals (BCA).
+Under the Federal Claims Act, a contractor has the choice to challenge a contracting officer's final decision in the US Court of Federal Claims (USCFC) or before a board of contract appeals (BCA).
 The USCFC is the single and central court in which contract claims brought against the federal government are heard.
-A BCA is a quasicourt within the federal agency that hears disputes resulting from the issuance of a contracting officer's final decision.
+A BCA is a quasi-court within the federal agency that hears disputes resulting from the issuance of a contracting officer's final decision.
 At present, there only are three BCAs: the Civilian Board of Contract Appeals (CBCA), the Armed Services Board of Contract Appeals and the Postal Service Board of Contract Appeals.
 The CBCA will hear challenges brought in all the civilian government agencies.
 Some states also have special courts that hear claims brought against that state.
 For example, the New York Court of Claims is the only court that hears contractual and other claims brought against the state of New York.
 In addition, some state and municipal governments have established specialised boards to hear disputes, similar to the BCAs at the federal level.
-Continuing the New York example, some state agencies (such as the Metropolitan Transportation Authority) have established boards to hear disputes, as have some city agencies (such as the New York City Department of Environmental Protection).
-Accordingly, knowing whether or not there are any specialised courts or other tribunals to resolve construction disputes at the state and municipal level requires inquiry in the particular jurisdiction.
+Further, in New York, some state agencies (such as the Metropolitan Transportation Authority) have established boards to hear disputes, as have some city agencies (such as the New York City Department of Environmental Protection).
+Accordingly, knowing whether or not there are any specialised courts or other tribunals to resolve construction disputes at the state and municipal level should be checked in the particular jurisdiction.

-28 Dispute review boards
+Dispute review boards

-Are dispute review boards (DRBs) used?
+28 Are dispute review boards (DRBs) used?
 Are their decisions treated as mandatory, advisory, final or interim?

-The use of DRBs is increasing in the US.
+The use of dispute review boards (DRBs) is continually increasing.
 Major, high-profile projects, such as Boston's 'Big Dig' project and Florida's I-595 PPP project, have used DRBs.
-Typically, they are used on major infrastructure projects rather than building projects.
+Typically, they are used on major infrastructure projects rather than building projects, but are starting to be used on more modest projects as well.
 There is no particular reason for this distinction, other than the manner in which the use of DRBs has developed.

 DRBs have succeeded in avoiding substantial post-completion litigation on complex projects.
 A wealth of data has been assembled by the Dispute Resolution Board Foundation (DRBF) to measure the success of DRBs and is available at www.drb.org.
-By the end of 2006, over 2,000 projects worldwide, worth over US\$100 billion, had used DRBs, and had resulted in the settlement of more than US\$90 billion in construction disputes.
-The worldwide use of DRBs is growing at a rate of in excess of 15 per cent per year with over 200 construction contracts with DRBs, worth over US\$7 billion, commencing every year.
-An estimated 200 disputes are settled each year through the use of DRBs.
-More importantly, it often is reported that more disputes are avoided by ongoing interaction with the DRB than are actually heard.
+According to the DRBF, DRBs have been used on more than 2,400 projects in the US, with total project values exceeding US\$155 billion.
+The use of DRBs in the US over the last 10 years has grown dramatically.
+More importantly, it is often reported that more disputes are avoided by ongoing interaction with the DRB than are actually heard.

-Dispute review boards are often referred to as 'real-time' dispute avoidance or resolution.
+DRBs are often referred to as 'real-time' dispute avoidance or resolution.
 Hearings are typically conducted on the project shortly after the dispute arises and while the construction is ongoing.
 Relationships are preserved and construction delays are kept to a minimum.
 The North American experience has been that 58 per cent of the projects were 'dispute-free' (ie, no disputes requiring hearings before the DRB) and 98.7 per cent of the projects were completed without resorting to traditional dispute resolution methods, such as arbitration or litigation.